charltonAthletic/anuditverma.github.io/_posts/2017-08-02-Automation-for-all.md

 tags: [Lightning Process Builder, Workflows, Visual Flow]
 ---

-# Automation for All: Using Flow & Process Builder Together
+# Automation for All.
+Using Flow & Process Builder Together

 *SalesforceSummaries is a publication that delivers the **key** insights from Salesforce YouTube videos.
 We aim to be the